Captain Hook: Peter Pan (1924 film)

+Captain Hook appears in Peter Pan (1924), portrayed by Ernest Torrence.

 Hook (1991 film)

-Captain James Hook is played by Dustin Hoffman in Hook.
-Hook kidnaps the children of the adult Peter to lure his arch-enemy back to Neverland and gives the middle-aged man three days to rekindle his spirit.
-Hook has been somewhat depressed since Peter Pan left Neverland to become Peter Banning (Robin Williams), and worries he has nothing left to accomplish; he has long since killed the crocodile and made a quiet clock tower out of its corpse.
+Captain Hook appears in Hook, portrayed by Dustin Hoffman.
+Looking for purpose in his own life Hook kidnaps the children of the adult Peter to lure his arch-enemy back to Neverland and gives the middle-aged man three days to rekindle his spirit.
+Hook has been left feeling depressed and suicidal since Peter Pan forfeited his eternal youth and left Neverland to start a family with Wendy's granddaughter Moira and took on the new identity of Peter Banning (Robin Williams).
+After his initial arrival in Neverland, Banning make an unsuccessful first attempt to get Hook to release his children by offering money but Hook refuses, shooting Peter's checkbook.
+Hook worries he has nothing left to accomplish; he has long since killed the crocodile and made a quiet clock tower out of its corpse.
 Despite killing the crocodile, he remains terrified of the sound of ticking clocks and has become increasingly paranoid of the crocodile coming back, often destroying clocks to cope.
 At Smee's suggestion, Hook attempts to persuade Peter's children that their father never loved them, in order to coerce them to stay in Neverland.
 He is successful with Jack, Peter's son, who soon sees Hook as the attentive father figure that Peter has never been, and Hook eventually sees Jack as a potential heir.
-Peter's daughter, Maggie, mistrusts Hook immediately and refuses to be swayed.
+Peter's daughter, Maggie, mistrusts Hook immediately and refuses to be swayed, reminding Hook of her father's past defiances.
 Hook decides to hold Maggie hostage until Peter's failure to rescue her ruins her faith in him.
 This backfires when Peter and the Lost Boys rescue her immediately.
 Jack sees Hook stab Rufio to death in a duel and realises how much his father cares for the Lost Boys, rejecting the murderous Hook and embracing Peter once again.
 As Peter leaves the ship with his children and the Lost Boys, Hook orders him to come back.
 Maggie tells him off, stating Hook needs a mother to straighten his bad attitude.
 After Hook vows to kidnap future generations of children in Peter's family, Peter and Hook engage in a final duel amidst a circle of Lost Boys, Peter taunting Hook about the idea that the ticking clocks he fears are not reminders of the crocodile, but a reminder of time ticking away.
-After a close call where Tinker Bell deflects an attack with the hook, the crocodile clock tower seemingly comes to "life" and "eats" Hook when it falls on top of him.
+After a close call where Tinker Bell deflects an attack with the hook, the crocodile clock tower seemingly comes to "life" and eats Hook when it falls on top of him.